+Since the Project Area is located within the NYCL South Street Seaport Historic District, construction of the previously proposed buildings on the Development Site and Museum Site is subject to LPC's review and approval.
 The Applicant would prepare a Construction Protection Plan (CPP) that would include measures to protect architectural resources located close enough to project construction (within 90 feet) from inadvertent construction-related damage including ground-borne vibration, falling debris, and accidental damage from heavy machinery during project construction.
-Additional receptors farther away from the Development Site and Museum Site would experience less vibration and would not be expected to experience structural or architectural damage.
-Consequently, there is no potential for significant adverse vibration impacts from construction under the Proposed Project.
+Additional receptors farther away from the Development Site and Museum Site would experience less vibration than those listed above, and similarly would not be expected to cause structural or architectural damage.

+Consequently, there is no potential for significant adverse vibration impacts from construction under the previously proposed project.